|Position:||Head Women’s Basketball Coach|

 Day Weathersby joined the Cochise College women’s basketball coaching staff in 2013.
 Prior to Cochise College, she spent four seasons at Blue Mountain Community College as an assistant women’s basketball coach, with the 2012-13 season being her first as the Associate Head Coach.
 In 2012-13, Weathersby helped lead to Timberwolves to the NWAACC Tournament for the first time in program history with an 18-10 overall record.
 At BMCC, Weathersby was responsible for guard development and the Timberwolves’ strength program.
 During her tenure as the lead assistant coach, she was instrumental in the biggest turnaround in BMCC women’s basketball history.

 Before coming to BMCC, Coach Weathersby played point guard at Cal State Fullerton from 2005-09, where she was named team captain in her final two seasons and Big West Hustle Player of the Year in 2009.

 Born and raised in Los Angeles, Calif., Weathersby is the daughter of Edwin Sr. and Audrey and she has two older brothers, Keith and Edwin II.
-Weathersby graduated in 2009 from CSUF with a bachelor’s degree in kinesiology and is currently pursuing her master’s in sports management.
+Weathersby graduated in 2009 from CSUF with a bachelor’s degree in kinesiology and earned her master’s in sports management in 2014.